Hong Kong passes Xi plan to end only open elections in China

-Hong Kong’s legislature approved sweeping changes to the city’s electoral system ordered by the Chinese leadership, dramatically curtailing the ability of dissenting voices to participate in government.
+Hong Kong’s legislature has approved a sweeping, Beijing-drafted overhaul of the city’s elections, dramatically curtailing the opposition’s ability to participate in government on the same day that authorities banned a massive pro-democracy vigil.

 The bill’s passage marks the culmination of Beijing’s efforts to take control of how the former British colony chooses its leaders, giving it a veto over candidates for office following historic and sometimes violent unrest in 2019.
 It effectively ends China’s only experiment with open elections, a vestige of the democratic system implemented during last years of colonial rule.

-On the same day, Hong Kong police banned for a second straight year a pro-democracy group’s application to hold an annual candlelight vigil marking China’s 1989 crackdown in Tiananmen Square.
-The decision, which police attributed to measures intended to prevent the spread of the coronavirus, raised questions about the future of an event that has symbolized peaceful protest in Hong Kong for more than three decades.
+Earlier Thursday, Hong Kong police banned for a second straight year a pro-democracy group’s application to hold an annual candlelight vigil marking China’s 1989 crackdown in Tiananmen Square.
+The decision, which police attributed to measures intended to prevent the spread of the coronavirus, raised questions about the future of an event that has symbolized the continued right to freedom of expression under Hong Kong’s "one country, two systems” framework.

 Chinese lawmakers passed a proposal in March to overhaul how the city chooses its chief executive, and give a body dominated by pro-Beijing elites more power to nominate legislators.
 President Xi Jinping signed the order implementing the changes, which the government defended as necessary to reduce polarization, curb the influence of "foreign forces” and let authorities focus on improving the economy.

-The move sent a clear signal that Beijing has grown intolerant of dissent, said Dongshu Liu, an assistant professor of Chinese politics at City University of Hong Kong.
-“Beijing has given up its indirect way of ruling Hong Kong and is now more explicit and direct in controlling it,” Liu said.
+A spokesperson for the Hong Kong & Macao Affairs Office in Beijing said in a statement that the overhaul would open a "new chapter of good governance” and return the city’s development "to the right track.”

 The measure passed with little debate since Hong Kong’s opposition resigned en masse last year to protest Beijing’s crackdown, and many former lawmakers have since been jailed pending trial on criminal charges.
-Still, more than half of the body’s remaining lawmakers rose to speak in favor of the measure, praising China’s action to weaken their opponents and dilute their vote.
+Cheng Chung-tai, a non-establishment lawmaker who didn’t resign last year, and Pierre Chan, who represents the medical sector, were the only two lawmakers to vote against the bill.

-“Everything is about politics, and everything is about elections,” pro-establishment lawmaker Priscilla Leung said during legislative discussions Wednesday.
-“To ensure that power will not be given to the mutual destruction camp to create chaos in Hong Kong, the central authorities had to intervene.”
+"Everything is about politics, and everything is about elections,” pro-establishment lawmaker Priscilla Leung said during legislative discussions Wednesday.
+Referring to opposition politicians who cheered on protesters, she added: "To ensure that power will not be given to the mutual destruction camp to create chaos in Hong Kong, the central authorities had to intervene.”

 Other changes to Hong Kong’s election system include: